bwmarrin/disgord/x/dgmux/README.md

 **NOTE** : This is an experimental package and it's likely to have large changes breaking it's API and compatibility with previous versions.

+The goal with dgMux is to create a fairly straight forward and simple "command router" that can be added to any DiscordGo bot without much fuss.
+A secondary goal is to keep the route handlers as close to native DiscordGo handlers as possible.
+So that each example provided can be used by those just learning the DiscordGo API and easily integrated into their own projects.

 Some inspiration was taken from the [chi](https://github.com/go-chi/chi) and [httprouter](https://github.com/julienschmidt/httprouter) routers when creating dgMux.